Fremont28/nba_final_scores/README.md

-# nba_final_scores
-This script scrapes and retrieves final NBA scores from last afternoon or night’s action
+This script scrapes and retrieves final NBA scores from last afternoon or night’s action.